rnemeth90/rnemeth90.github.io/content/posts/2024-02-02-framework-laptop-arch-linux.md

     - url
 ---

 I recently purchased a Framework laptop with the intention of replacing my Dell XPS.
 In this blog post, I'll cover some of the setup and configuration, as well as my reasoning for purchasing a Framework laptop.
+I'll also dive into what I like about Framework and what I don't like about Framework.

 # Why Framework?
-Framework is a relatively new
+Framework is a relatively new company to the personal computer industry.
+I purchased a Framework 13 shortly after they were first released, but returned it because of some problems I encountered.
+That was well over a year ago.
+My Dell XPS is aging (like cheese, unfortunately) and has me wanting to give Framework another shot.
+I recently read several reviews of the Framework 13 that have re-instilled my confidence in them.

 TL;DR; I’m extremely impressed and very happy with this laptop - it is by far one of the best devices I’ve owned in a long time.
 It is near-silent, It uses ~3watts at idle, it’s fast, it’s sturdy and it looks good!
+The build quality and feel is on par with my Macbook 13.

 # Why Arch?
+I have been using Linux for nearly 2 decades.
+Over that time, I have used numerous distros; from Slackware to Ubuntu and everything in between.
+I like Arch for it's simplicity.
+It doesn't have a ton of bloatware pre-installed (it does not have much of anything pre-installed!) and it's stable.
+I can install the operating system, and using my dotfiles, by up and running in a matter of minutes with MY configuration.
+I emphasize the work "my" in the previous sentence because with Arch, the computer truly feels like it is mine.
+It has no pre-conceived notions or conditions of what another person (or giant corporation) thinks I may like or not like.
+It allows me to express myself.

 # BIOS Settings
-You can find the BIOS guide on the Framework community website.
+You can find the recommended BIOS guide on the Framework community website.
 The only settings I changed were:

 CPU Configuration -> Boot Performance mode: MAX BATTERY CPU Configuration -> Intel Turbo Boost Max Technology 3.0: DISABLED